 Had Roger Alton, in 2005, agreed to our family’s request — as an intellectually honest editor ought to have done (given the circumstances which we explained to him) — instead of favouring his friend and climbing partner by denying that request, we — in all probability — would never have created the site which by now has enabled others to access some of the more unpalatable truths about Jim Perrin; and to embolden them to come forward themselves with details of their own experiences.

 There can be no doubt that Roger Alton should have allowed our voice to be heard in 2005.
-Perhaps our response would have restrained the author when he was writing ‘West:’ and the knowledge that we had expressed our rightful concern might at least have curbed his Worst Excesses ……
+Perhaps our response would have restrained the author when he was writing West and the knowledge that we had expressed our rightful concern might at least have curbed his Worst Excesses.

-Our blog, which we stated from the outset was ‘to put the record straight’, has become, with the help of so many new supporters, an extraordinary revelation of some of Jim Perrin’s undeniably unpleasant characteristics: of his − proved − ability to lie; of what do seem to be his pretensions; of what we believe to be his ‘slipperyness’; of his penchant for the use of aliases to hurt others and to puff his own work; and of − when he chooses − a total disregard for the truth: how could a man of any calibre claim to be at his partner’s side as she died, when he was actually miles away? ref: our blog ‘Our account of Jac’s illness … part four’.
+Our posts, which from the outset we stated were ‘to put the record straight’, have become, with the help of those many new supporters who have told us so much, an extraordinary revelation of some of Jim Perrin’s undeniably unpleasant characteristics: of his proved ability to lie; of what do seem to be his pretensions; of what we believe to be his ‘slipperyness’; of his penchant for the use of aliases to hurt others and to puff his own work; and of, when he chooses, a total disregard for the truth: how could a man of any calibre claim to be at his partner’s side as she died, when he was actually miles away?
+Ref. our post Our account of Jac’s illness … part four.